When higher-order interactions enhance synchronization: the case of the Kuramoto model: Higher-order interactions and the higher-order Kuramoto model

 \subsection{Higher-order Kuramoto models}

 In the Kuramoto model, higher-order (non-pairwise) interactions naturally emerge from \emph{phase reduction}~\cite{nakao16,pietras2019network,monga2019phase}.
 In general, phase reduction theory establishes that it is possible to meaningfully associate a phase oscillator dynamics to a dynamical system in a periodic regime (i.e., whose asymptotic solution is a stable limit cycle)~\cite{Kuramoto_book,Win80,kuramoto2019concept}.
-For example, the Kuramoto model itself~\cite{kuramoto1975} can be derived from the complex-valued Stuart-Landau equation~\cite{nakao2014complex}, which can be rewritten as a two-dimensional system admitting a stable limit cycle.
+For example, the Kuramoto model itself~\cite{kuramoto1975} can be derived from the complex Ginzburg-Landau equation~\cite{nakao2014complex}, which can be rewritten as a two-dimensional system admitting a stable limit cycle\footnote{Note that the complex Ginzburg-Landau equation (CGLE) is also known as Stuart-Landau equation in the discrete setting; in such a case one more frequently speaks of coupled Stuart-Landau oscillators~\cite{pereti2020stabilizing}.}.
 In high-dimensional networked systems with weak coupling, a similar phase reduction yields a system of phase oscillators interacting via the underlying network topology~\cite{nakao16}.
 The classical Kuramoto model is obtained through a first order approximation with respect to the coupling parameter~\cite{kuramoto1975,Kuramoto_book}.
-However, when phase reduction is performed using approximations beyond the first order~\cite{ashwin2016hopf,leon19}, non-pairwise interactions emerge.
-As an example, consider three oscillators, $j$, $k$ and $l$, coupled so that both $j$ and $l$ are connected to $k$ but not to each other.
-While first-order interactions exist only between $j$ and $k$, and $l$ and $k$, a small interaction term appears between $j$ and $l$, when second-order phase reduction is performed\footnote{ Note that the term \emph{higher-order} is used ambiguously in the literature, as it can refer both to non-pairwise interactions (many-body coupling) and to higher-order expansions in the coupling parameter.
-Here, we use \emph{higher-order} to mean non-pairwise interactions exclusively.}~\cite{bick2024higher}.
+However, when phase reduction is performed using approximations beyond the first order~\cite{ashwin2016hopf,leon19,gengel2020high,bick2024higher,fujii2026emergence}, non-pairwise interactions emerge. \footnote{The term \emph{higher-order} is used ambiguously in the literature, as it can refer both to non-pairwise interactions (many-body coupling) and to higher-order expansions in the coupling parameter.
+Here, we use \emph{higher-order} to mean non-pairwise interactions exclusively.} As an example of the emergence of higher-order (i.e., non-pairwise) interactions at the second order, let us consider three oscillators, $j$, $k$ and $l$, coupled so that both $j$ and $l$ are connected to $k$ but not to each other.
+While first-order interactions exist only between $j$ and $k$, and $l$ and $k$, a small interaction term appears between $j$ and $l$, when second-order phase reduction is performed~\cite{bick2024higher}.
+These higher-order terms, emerging from a second order phase reduction, are typically small corrections, of the order of the squared coupling strength, and, thus, do not drastically alter the dynamics, but improve the accuracy of the reduced description~\cite{sakaguchi1990breakdown,leon19,mau2024phase}; nonetheless, they can have significant effects near bifurcation points~\cite{bick2024higher} or in phenomena such as remote synchronization~\cite{okuda1991mutual,bergner2012remote}.